Introducing the VW T4 brake upgrade

 The 2.5TDi vented discs disperse the heat much better and therefore suffer less from fade out.
 Most 2.5TDi owners are therefore usually fairly satisfied with their brake performance and less commonly seek out upgrades.

-The lower powered 1.9TD has solid 280mm (view example set) front discs.
+The lower powered 1.9TD has solid 280mm (view example on eBay) front discs.
 Some models that left the VW factory with the larger 16″ wheel as standard came with a 300mm set of discs.

 So which VW T4 brakes do you have?